top of page

 • Erie County Department of Health award #91287, ”SARS-CoV-2 wastewater monitoring program for Erie County

-Infectious viruses are shed from patients into surrounding environments.
-It is important to apply effective engineering countermeasures to inactivate or remove viruses before they encounter the next hosts.
-However, viruses are mutating, and it is challenging to study inactivation behaviors of deadly viruses in laboratory.
-We innovate proteomic and genomic analysis to advance mechanistic understanding of molecular features that drive virus inactivation in water and air.
-The results are used to create mathematical models that predict effectiveness of inactivating emerging viruses by engineering practices.
+Human-pathogenic viruses can preserve their infectivity in the environments, including water, air, and soils.
+It is important to apply effective engineering countermeasures to inactivate or remove these viruses before they encounter the next hosts.
+However, it is challenging to study inactivation kinetics of viruses in laboratory because viruses are constantly mutated and many of them might be difficult or too dangerous to handle.
+To address these issues, we innovate proteomic and genomic analysis to advance mechanistic understanding of the molecular features that drive virus inactivation.
+We leverage molecular structures simulation and machine-learning tools to develop models that predict the effectiveness of virus inactivation.

 Funded projects: